CrossRef/rest-api-doc/README.md

 <!-- /MarkdownTOC -->

-## Service alert: 18 July 2017
+## Service update: 27 July 2017

- Cited-by counts are not updating and should not be considered accurate.
-We are working on a fix and will update you ([see below](#learning-about-performanceavailability-problems)) when it is in place.
+ Cited-by counts are now up-to-date in the API.

 ## What's new: July 2017